erberlin/namedzip/README.rst

    >>> from namedzip import namedzip, namedzip_longest

-``namedzip`` and ``namedzip_longest`` can either be used **with iterable positional arguments**, like the functions which they extend, to return generator objects:
+``namedzip`` and ``namedzip_longest`` can either be used **with iterable positional arguments**, like the interfaces which they extend, to return generator objects:

 .. code:: python